Dog Management Planning

 The Draft Plan/EIS is still available online, although the comment period has closed.
 Click here to read the Draft Plan/EIS.

-Prior to the release of the Draft Plan/EIS, there were two earlier phases of the dog management planning process; an Advance Notice of Proposed Rulemaking (ANPR) in 2002 and the Negotiated Rulemaking Committee in 2006/2007.
+Prior to the release of the Draft Plan/EIS, there were two earlier phases of the dog management planning process; the Negotiated Rulemaking Committee in 2006/2007 and an Advance Notice of Proposed Rulemaking (ANPR).

 Advanced Notice of Proposed Rulemaking (ANPR)